 It is very common for singers to go through drops and adds to change the ensemble in which they have been enrolled.
 If you've signed up, you may drop one ensemble and replace it with another (if needed) - see your instructor for how.

 - Permission Numbers

 You will need a permission number from Dr. Caoile.
 There is no need to physically sign up for Orchestra before its first rehearsal.
 You are given until Schedule Change Period each quarter by the registrar's office to drop and add with no penalty.
-After that time a $75.00 fee is assessed
+After that time the current add/drop fee is assessed.